Trans-Alaska Pipeline System: Technical details

 The minimum flow through the pipeline is not as clearly defined as its maximum.
 Operating at lower flows will extend the life of the pipeline as well as increasing profit for its owners.
-The 2012 flow of 600,000 bbd is significantly less than what the pipeline was designed for.
+The 2012 flow of 600,000 bbl/d is significantly less than what the pipeline was designed for.
 Low flowrates require that the oil move slower through the line, meaning that its temperature drops more than in high-flow situations.
 A freeze in the line would block a pig in the line, which would force a shutdown and repairs.
 A 2011 engineering report by Alyeska stated that, to avoid freezing, heaters would need to be installed at several pump stations.
-This report noted that these improvements could bring flow as low as 350,000 bbd, but it did not attempt to determine the absolute minimum.
-Other studies have suggested that the minimum is 70,000 to 100,000 bbd with the current pipeline.
-Alyeska could also replace the 48" pipeline from Prudhoe Bay to Fairbanks with a 20" pipeline and use rail the rest of the way, which would allow as little as 45,000 bbd.
+This report noted that these improvements could bring flow as low as 350,000 bbl/d, but it did not attempt to determine the absolute minimum.
+Other studies have suggested that the minimum is 70,000 to 100,000 bbl/d with the current pipeline.
+Alyeska could also replace the 48" pipeline from Prudhoe Bay to Fairbanks with a 20" pipeline and use rail the rest of the way, which would allow as little as 45,000 bbl/d.